-- 116. The Office has not signaled, nor has it any intention of, ceasing or discouraging rooftop solar systems installations.
+- 162. The Office has not signaled, nor has it any intention of, ceasing or discouraging rooftop solar systems installations.
 In fact, Distributed Generation (DG) is an integral part of the NEP and the IRP roadmap shows increasing deployment of DG solar right up to 2045.
-Therefore, OfReg is developing plans to facilitate DG and other RE sources to provide energy to the grid as well as energy efficiency and demand response solutions. - 117.
-The Office reiterates that the consultation was to consider reallocation of 1 MW not 700 kW of the DER programme to the CORE programme. - 118.
+Therefore, OfReg is developing plans to facilitate DG and other RE sources to provide energy to the grid as well as energy efficiency and demand response solutions. - 163.
 The Office also notes that CREA's suggestion about self-supply by consumers does not produce any subsidy.
-If such consumers wish to 'island' themselves then yes however, if they require a standby connection from CUC they will be required to pay standby rates else other consumers would be paying for those grid standby facilities thereby increasing electricity rates and creating cross-subsidisation for non-RE customers. - 119.
-OfReg is legally obligated to act in the best interests of consumers whilst simultaneously ensuring that they pay the least affordable cost for the electricity they consume and the T&D Licensee earns a fair and reasonable return for providing that electricity.
-Hence the Office cannot continue to support a FITS that disadvantages certain consumers especially those who don't have the wherewithal to finance rooftop solar and/or battery systems that would enable them to reduce their electricity costs. - 120.
+If such consumers wish to 'island' themselves then the proposition maybe correct.
+However, if they require a standby connection from CUC they will be required to pay standby rates or else other consumers would be paying for those grid standby facilities thereby increasing electricity rates and creating cross-subsidisation for non-RE customers. - 164.
+OfReg is legally obligated to act in the best interests of consumers, and balance many policy issues, whilst simultaneously ensuring that the T&D Licensee earns a fair and reasonable return for providing that electricity.
+Hence, the Office cannot continue to support a FIT rate that, beyond the near term, disadvantages certain consumers especially those who don't have the wherewithal to finance rooftop solar and/or battery systems that would enable them to reduce their electricity costs. - 165.
 The Office considers it inappropriate to transfer the majority of the capacity allocated to the DER programme over to the CORE programme as Senergy suggested.
-The Office understands that there is currently 900kW of DER projects in the pipeline and this needs to be considered. - 121.
+The Office understands that there is currently over 900kW of DER projects in the pipeline and this needs to be considered. - 166.
 The Office notes CUC's response about the 20MW Utility Scale Storage Project RFP.
-The statement is disingenuous and, the Office does not accept any responsibility for the delay in approval of the RFP document for this Project.
+The statement is disingenuous and, the Office does not accept any responsibility for the delay in approval of the RFP document for this Project. - 167.
+In consequence, it is now for the Office to receive final submissions on the proposed determination set out in this paper.